Guarding Against the Risks Posed by Privileged Users and Compromised Credentials

 Over the course of the past few decades, computing architectures, security approaches, and security threats have all changed radically.
 However, over that time, a common security gap has persisted: the risks posed by administrative access privileges.

-Administrative privileges have left many organizations exposed to these threats:
+Administrative access privileges have left many organizations exposed to these threats:

 - Insider abuse.
 It is often easy for malicious insiders to abuse their access privileges, whether to make money or sabotage the business.
 These risks are exacerbated in the cloud, where organizations may be exposed to the threat of their own administrators, as well as those of the cloud provider.